McLuhan: Hot and Cool

-The Medium Is the Massage by Marshall McLuhan, by Quentin Fiore
+The Medium Is the Massage by Marshall McLuhan and Quentin Fiore

 The Mechanical Bride by Marshall McLuhan